benedekrozemberczki/tigerlily/docs/source/notes/tutorial.rst

 Creating and Populating a Graph
 ------------------------------------

-As a first step the basic TigerLily tools are imported and we load the example dataset which integrated DrugBankDDI and the BioSNAP datasets.
+As a first step, the basic TigerLily tools are imported and we load the example dataset which integrated DrugBankDDI and the BioSNAP datasets.
 We create a ``PersonalizedPageRankMachine`` and connect to the host with the Graph.
 The settings of this machine should be changed with the appropriate user credentials and details; a secret can be obtained in the TigerGraph Graph Studio.
 We install the default Personalized PageRank query and upload the edges of the example dataset used in our demonstrations.
-This graph has drug and protein nodes, drug-protein and protein-protein interactions.
+This graph has drug and protein nodes, and drug-protein and protein-protein interactions.
 Our goal is to predict the drug-drug interactions

 .. code-block:: python